ghidora77/GEE_Labs_Website/docs/Lab_05.md

 ## Background

 One of the paradigm-changing features of Earth Engine is the ability to access decades of imagery without the previous limitation of needing to download, organize, store and process this information.
 For instance, within the Landsat image collection we can access imagery back to 1972, allowing us to look at an area to visualize and quantify how much it's changed over time.
-With Earth Engine, Google maintains the data and offers it's compute power for processing - users can access tens or hundreds of time-sequenced images and quantify change across decades.
+With Earth Engine, Google maintains the data and offers it's computing power for processing - users can access tens or hundreds of time-sequenced images and quantify change across decades.

 To explain the concepts of time series modeling, let's begin with a dataset that illustrates what we are trying to do.
 The line chart below references electricity production over thirty years, with one distinct data point per month.
 What can we observe?

 1. Production tends to increase each year - In this case, it appears to level out after 2010, but there is a general trend upwards.

 2. Within each yearly cycle, we see that there is a sharp peak in June and July, and a trough in October and December.
-An annual, 12-month cycle is specifically referred to as 'seasonality', although there can be other cyclical time periods (ex., a housing market in a specific area may see a recurring pattern in house prices that occurs roughtly every 7 years)
+An annual, 12-month cycle is specifically referred to as 'seasonality', although there can be other cyclical time periods (ex., a housing market in a specific area may see a recurring pattern in house prices that occurs roughly every 7 years)
 3. Finally, the magnitude of the difference between each yearly peak and trough increases over time as well.

 ![Time Series Example](./im/im_05_01.png)